 In September 2010, two stylish friends set out to change the mindset that boutique shopping is only for those with bookoo bucks.
 After all– you shouldn’t have to be a Rockefeller to be a snappy dresser!
 They filled their quaint shop in St. Paul with dresses, tops, skirts, and basics for under $100.
-Now having expanded to seven locations around the metro Primp is filled with cheap-chic pieces for any woman!
+Now having expanded to nine locations around Minnesota and South Dakota, Primp is filled with cheap-chic pieces for any woman!

 Meet the owners

 I have always been an entrepreneur at heart.
 I live for the thrill of seeing new ideas cultivated and executed.
 Above all I love the passionate people it brings together and the energy that a new concept creates!